SasiDharKM/CSC510-Team14/CONTRIBUTING.md

     Provide a step-by-step description of the suggested enhancement in as many details as possible.
     Provide specific examples to demonstrate the steps.
 Include copy/pasteable snippets which you use in those examples, as Markdown code blocks.
     Describe the current behavior and explain which behavior you expected to see instead and why.
-    Include screenshots and animated GIFs which help you demonstrate the steps or point out the part of Atom which the suggestion is related to.
-You can use this tool to record GIFs on macOS and Windows, and this tool or this tool on Linux.
-    Explain why this enhancement would be useful/
+    Explain why this enhancement would be useful.
     List some other text editors or applications where this enhancement exists.
     Specify the name and version of the OS you're using.